garvit-010/Linear_Regression_Model/README.md

 This project provides insights into how various customer behaviors affect spending, and uses a predictive model to forecast future spending trends.

 ---

-Make sure each section is separated by a blank line or double spaces to ensure Markdown renders it properly with line breaks.
-Let me know if this works better!